dmeehan1968/cucumber-xcode-formatter/README.md

 You should see issues in the Issues Navigator for each error or warning, with links to both the line in the .feature file and in the step_definitions source file.

+TODO
+====

+There are currently no step definitions that allow the features to be validated.
+Steps have been written with the similar language to the built in formatter features so they should be able to be validated that way in future.

+If anyone knows how to reference the Cucumber standard step definitions and support files, do let me know, or create a pull request.

 Feedback
 ========

 Please create [Github Issues](https://github.com/dmeehan1968/cucumber-xcode-formatter/issues) for any problems or queries that you have.